LukasMurdock/LukasMurdock.github.io/_posts/2020-04-17-everything-email.md

 Your goal is to keep moving closer to the foundational need.
 When the promise you make and the story you tell resonate with one of our core beliefs, they’ll have a larger impact.

-When our customers hear what you do, some of them will say “that’s exactly what I’ve been waiting for, tell me more about it.” ​
+When your customers hear what you do, some of them will say “that’s exactly what I’ve been waiting for, tell me more about it.” ​

 We tell stories.
 We make connections.
 We create experiences.
 Your business, your brand, your campaign, your project, will benefit from what's happening now, which is marketing, not advertising, which is connection, not interruption.​